Generalised intermediate dimensions: Introduction

-In Section~\ref{masssection} we prove a mass distribution principle (Lemma~\ref{massdistprinc}) and a converse, a Frostman type lemma (Lemma~\ref{frostman}) for the $\Phi$-intermediate dimensions, similar to \cite[Propositions~2.2 and 2.3 respectively]{Falconer2020} for the intermediate dimensions.
-These two lemmas combine to give Theorem~\ref{massfrostman}, a useful characterisation of the $\Phi$-intermediate dimensions in terms of measures.
-We use the mass distribution principle Lemma~\ref{massdistprinc} to prove in Proposition~\ref{finitestability} that the lower versions of the intermediate and $\Phi$-intermediate dimensions are not finitely stable, in contrast to the upper versions of the dimensions which \emph{are} finitely stable (and so in this sense better behaved).
-We also use Theorem~\ref{massfrostman} to prove Theorem~\ref{producttheorem} on the dimensions of product sets, giving new bounds (some of which are not stated for the intermediate dimensions in \cite[Proposition~2.5]{Falconer2020}) in terms of the dimensions of the marginals, one of which we improve further in the case of self-products.
-Theorem~\ref{producttheorem} shows that ($\underline{\dim}^\Phi,\overline{\dim}_\textup{B}$) and ($\underline{\dim}_\theta,\overline{\dim}_\textup{B}$) are examples of `dimension pairs' satisfying the standard inequalities \eqref{dimpairineq} for dimensions of product sets that many pairs of dimensions satisfy, although our upper bound for $\overline{\dim}^\Phi (E \times F)$ is different to what would be expected.
-In \cite{Falconer2020}, the Frostman type lemma for the intermediate dimensions is proved in Euclidean space, but to prove Lemma~\ref{frostman} in more general metric spaces we use an analogue of the dyadic cubes in general doubling metric spaces given in \cite{Hytonen2010}, so Lemma~\ref{frostman} and its applications to product sets are examples of results where the extension to more general metric spaces is non-trivial.
+In Section~\ref{masssection} we prove a mass distribution principle (Lemma~\ref{massdistprinc}) and a converse, a Frostman type lemma (Lemma~\ref{frostman}) for the $\Phi$-intermediate dimensions.
+The latter is an example of where the extension from Euclidean space to the more general metric spaces in which we work is non-trivial; we use an analogue of the dyadic cubes in general doubling metric spaces given in~\cite{Hytonen2010}.
+The mass distribution principle and Frostman type lemma combine to give Theorem~\ref{massfrostman}, a useful alternative definition of the $\Phi$-intermediate dimensions in terms of measures.
+We use this characterisation to prove Theorem~\ref{producttheorem} on the dimensions of product sets, giving new bounds in terms of the dimensions of the marginals, one of which we improve further in the case of self-products.
+In particular, ($\underline{\dim}^\Phi,\overline{\dim}_\mathrm{B}$) and ($\underline{\dim}_\theta,\overline{\dim}_\mathrm{B}$) satisfy the inequalities~\eqref{dimpairineq} that many `dimension pairs' satisfy, although our upper bound for $\overline{\dim}^\Phi (E \times F)$ is different to what might be expected.
+We also use the mass distribution principle to prove in Proposition~\ref{finitestability} that the lower versions of the intermediate and $\Phi$-intermediate dimensions are not finitely stable (in contrast to the upper versions).